Concerned about lead contamination in indoor firing/gun ranges?

-Also, such older ranges are not likely to have proper ventilation and air filtration to prevent escape of airborne lead outside the building and to other parts of the building.
-What’s more, the contamination may be outside as well where the exhaust vents are located—on roofs, on ground level resulting in exterior lead contamination of roofs, siding, ground and groundwater.
+Also, such older ranges are not likely to have proper ventilation and air filtration to prevent the escape of airborne lead outside the building and to other parts of the building.
+What’s more, the contamination may be outside as well where the exhaust vents are located—on roofs, on ground level resulting in exterior lead contamination of roofs, siding, ground, and groundwater.

 Sanitation is another situation that can result in lead contamination away from the firing line itself.
 Clothing used by the shooters is kept in clothing lockers with street clothes and personal items.
 In many cases, shooters don’t wash their hands before handling other items such as exercise equipment and even food.

 Newer ranges often are designed and rules set to control contamination.
 This can include HEPA filtered exhaust, copper jacketed bullets, shooter clothing lockers in the range area, washing facilities in the range area, frequent cleaning and vacuuming (using HEPA filtered vacuums) but still, the potential to carry lead contamination outside the shooting range exists—certainly less likely than at older ranges.